-Prior to recent market downturns, both SERS and PSERS had generated strong investment returns: 17.2 percent for SERS for calendar year 2007 and 22.93 percent for PSERS in fiscal year 2007.
-However, in common with many other public pension systems in the United States, the recent global economic crisis and resulting recession have had a dramatic negative impact on PSERS and SERS' investment performance.
-For the fiscal year ended on June 30, 2009, PSERS generated a negative 26.54 percent annual return.
-SERS' return on investments for calendar year 2008 was negative 28.7 percent.
+In common with many other public pension systems in the United States, the recent global economic crisis and resulting recession have had a dramatic negative impact on PSERS and SERS investment performance.
+For fiscal year 2009, PSERS generated a negative 26.54 percent annual return.
+SERS return on investments for calendar year 2008 was negative 28.7 percent.
+Calendar year 2009 reflected a recovery in SERS investment performance with a 9.1 percent return on investments.
+Similarly, PSERS fiscal year 2010 investment performance reflected a recovery from the prior year and posted a 14.59 percent return on investments.